A short check-in activity to measure the team's attitude to the meeting.

 Prisoner - You feel forced to attend, and you'd rather be doing something else.

-After explaining the exercise and reading out each category to the team, ask them to place a token to indicate how they feel.
+After explaining the exercise and reading out each category to the team, ask them to place a token in the section that most closely relates to how they feel about the meeting.

 Once everyone has done this, review the results together and lead a discussion on what it means for the meeting at hand.
-Remind them that they can work as a team to change what they're doing.
+Remind the group that they can work together to adapt their meeting.

 This check-in exercise might not be appropriate for every team and circumstance, as it does require a level of psychological safety for people to speak their mind.